 Promotions and Salary Growth Opportunities

-- High school diploma or GED and four years of military experience.
+- High school diploma or GED certificate.

 If you’re considered for the probationary agent position, you will have to complete a written assessment and pass a physical readiness test (PRT) to continue in the hiring process.
 The PRT consists of a Concept II Rower Test (2,000 meters) at a resistance setting of five within 11 minutes and 50 seconds.
 Agents must pass the PRT annually if hired.